ShawnZhuPro/Tracalorie/README.md

-App that tracks meals and workouts using vanilla JS
+App that tracks calories, meals, and workouts using vanilla JS, refactored with Webpack